lineality/definition_behavior_studies/README.md

 - Questions about this
 - Suggestions for this

+2. Speculate on the proxy for: "3.
+Formation of thoughts, decisions, conclusions, plans, etc. (proxy)" What are advantages and disadvantages of loosely lumping together these largely undefined category-concepts?

 (I will try to have an open-agenda here and lay out what (at least I think) my agenda is.
 The following open-agenda happens to fit right in with, and can be a template for, the part of the workflow-process of a project where you draw up, and coordinate decisions about, a group-agreed-upon-goal-means-methods-statement, a preliminary checklist that can guide discussion of what people agree to for a project.)